GMOD/twobit-js/README.md

 #### getSequenceSizes

 Returns **[Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise)** for an object listing the lengths of all sequences like
-`{seqName: length, ...}`. note: this is a relatively slow operation especially if there are many refseqs in the file, if you can get this information from a different file e.g. a chrom.sizes file, it will be much faster
+`{seqName: length, ...}`.note: this is a relatively slow operation especially if there are many refseqs in the file, if you can get this information from a different file e.g. a chrom.sizes file, it will be much faster

 #### getSequenceSize